zarf-dev/proposals/0021-zarf-values/README.md

 Zarf Values would also be available to onCreate and onRemove actions if they existed in `package.create.values` or `package.remove.values` or were set with `-f`/`--values`.
 These would template actions and be able to use `setValues` but would not map to Helm charts.

+An additional `zarf dev generate-values` command will also be added to generate a sample values file based on the merging of the default values specified in the `ZarfPackageConfig` of a given package.

 ### Test Plan

 [X] I/we understand the owners of the involved components may require updates to